| Last updated

-The Addams Family was first brought to life by American cartoonist Charles Addams in the '30s before being picked up for two live action series': a movie franchise starring Raul Julia, Anjelica Huston and Christopher Lloyd, and - in 2019 - an animated movie from MGM, which is expecting a sequel in 2021.
+The Addams Family was first brought to life by American cartoonist Charles Addams in the '30s before being picked up for two live action series': a movie franchise starring Raul Julia, Anjelica Huston and Christopher Lloyd, and - in 2019 - an animated movie from MGM.

 Given that The Addams Family is about the most famous spooky franchise around, there couldn't be a better fit than Burton - who has previously worked on Beetlejuice and Edward Scissorhands.